GCA-VH-lab/RiboSeqPy/README.md

   * ncRNA.fa   - non coding RNA in FastA format
   * Genome.gtf - genome annotation in GTF (gff2) format

-Other data files are derived based on those three and commands for that are described in the file  `build_index.sh`
+Other data files are derived based on those three and commands for that are described in the file  `build_index.sh`.
+_Saccharomyces cerevisiae_ genome, annotation, ncRNA and indexes are locating in the folder **0-References/**.
+Dummy dataset for testing purpose with 1 milj reads locates in the folder **1-Raw/**.

 ### Usage
 Pipeline is controlled by parameters in the file **Param.in**.
 You can specify steps you want to run,